GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

   }
 }
 ```
+(The JSON is the created workspace file : `<project-name>.code-workspace`).

 These settings are to set bash as default shell. (this move might be temporary due to bash / fish support difference mentioned above)
-3. after saving workspace, allow it to modify embedded shell
+3. After saving workspace, allow it to modify embedded shell
-4. open the terminal, and write `idfinit` to initialize shell for development
+4. Open the terminal, and write `idfinit` to initialize shell for development
-5. setup project, using `idf.py create-project`
+5. Setup project, using `idf.py create-project`
   - `--help` is useful argument to find out how to do that
   - `idf.py create-project <project-name> -p . ` will create a new project directory in current folder, and initialize project.
 The output should be: